nicolasbocquet/Ingredients-dropdown/README.md

 # Ingredients-dropdown
 An accessible dropdown widget, with no dependencies.
-No framework, no preprocessing, no transpiling : just some plain classic HTML, CSS and Javascript !
+No framework, no preprocessing, no transpiling : just some plain native HTML, CSS and Javascript !
 Also, adding multiple dropdowns on a page will work.

 Browser compatibilities :